michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.8.21 - 2019/08/19 =
+- Fixed an incompatibility issue with WordPress 5.5 regarding radio buttons.
+- Fixed an issue of a PHP warning of an undefined index `file`.
+- Fixed an incompatibility issue with wordpress.com.

 = 3.8.20 - 2019/05/31 =
 - Fixed the PHP error `Call to undefined method WP_Error::get_items()` in the Add-ons page when fetching feeds failed.